Garfield Community School

 Thursday, January 27-Full Day of School

 LPS Parent Advisory Committee

 Please click on the link below for information and dates for the LPS Parent Advisory Committee Dates.
 The next meeting will be held virtually and is scheduled for January 20, 2022 from 6:00-7:30 PM.
+Dr. Jennifer Taiariol, Director of Student Services for Livonia Public Schools, and other special education administrators from the school district will speak about the programs and services provided to students with disabilities.
+Participants will have an opportunity to ask questions of the speakers.
+The meeting will conclude with an opportunity for participants to ask questions of one another for networking purposes.
 Click on the link below for the link to the meeting.

 The Parent Advisory Committee (PAC) consists, in part, of parents who have students receiving special education services within Livonia Public Schools.
 It is an opportunity to network with other parents, ask questions to one or more LPS special education administrators, and learn strategies to implement at home to help your student academically, socially, and emotionally.
 We also discuss topics such as support for students and families through agencies, opportunities for socialization, and the like.